gitforwork2/gitforwork.github.io/_drafts/visa/2017-02-06-H1b-proposed-bills.md

 - Redefine the critieria for issuing a L1 visa to allow only truly key employees

 #### High-Skilled Integrity and Fairness Act of 2017 - Zoe Lofgren - California
+- H1b dependent employers (15% or more employees are H1b) have to pay atleast $130K a year for hiring a new H1b employee
-- 20% visas for startups with less than 50 employees
+- 20% H1b visas reserved for small startup employers with less than 50 employees
-- Minimum pay to $130K for dependent employees
+- Replace the current H1b random lottery and award based on the order of salaries, starting from the highest.
+- Eliminate country cap: Employment based immigrant visas should be allocated to the more skilled worker regardless of country of origin.
+This ensures fairness to H1b worker by enabling them to change jobs and negotiate salary etc. Thus preventing any artificial wage depression caused in the market
+- Remove visa hurdles for US educated foregin students to apply for permanent residency

 #### HR370 -
 - Eliminates country quota, to end decade long wait for getting a green card.
 - Long wait times for green card makes the employee dependent on the employer, giving the employer more leverage

 #### HR370 - Trump executive order

-#### New Kid working on a bill